-What I experienced on those rainy days in Thailand was opportunity—an opportunity to see beauty in everyday culture, not just a geographical destination provided for pleasure-seeking tourists to exploit and satisfy their vanities.
+What I experienced on those rainy days in Thailand was an opportunity—an opportunity to see the beauty in everyday culture, not just a geographical destination provided for pleasure-seeking tourists to exploit and satisfy their vanities.

-Thai rainy days gave me grander perspective.
+Thai rainy days gave me a grander perspective.
 I took more time to smell, taste, see, feel, and listen with all my senses.
 I took time to meander, to examine, to contemplate, and to interact with nature, with animals, with the sea, with food, with art and tradition, with the people.
 Strangers became friends beckoning us to return to them.